I'm currently building new things.

 I won Mozilla's $50,000 award for AI.

-I won a Webby for Stealing Ur Feelings, an AI-powered AR movie which analyzes your face to reveal the threats to our liberty posed by emotion-based surveillance.
+I won a Webby for Stealing Ur Feelings, a computer vision-powered interactive film which analyzes your face to reveal the threats to our liberty posed by emotional surveillance.
 It premiered at the Tribeca Film Festival, exhibited at the Tate Modern, made the front page of Y Combinator's Hacker News, and was profiled by MIT, Scientific American, the Museum of the Moving Image, Engadget, CBC News, and many more.

 (The project was somewhat notoriously plagiarised by the Financial Times.
 I wrote about that for The American Prospect.)